hoprnet/hoprnet/README.md

 The given account private key is used to fund the test nodes to be able to perform throughout the tests.
 Thus the account must have enough funds available.

+The test instantiated by this script will also include nodes behind NAT.

 Read the full help information of the script in case of questions:

 ```sh